-Exercise 13.
+Exercise 12.
 Modifying Anchor Points

-- 19. Click the Subselection tool (the white arrow). - 20.
+- 19. Click the Subselection tool. - 20.
 Click on one of your non-curved anchor points on the triangle and drag it to modify its position.

-21. Click on one of the curved anchor points.
+21. Click on one of the curved anchor point.
 Not only can you move the anchor point but you can also modify the direction points.
-Drag the direction points to see how it modifies the curve.
+Drag the direction points to modify the curve.

-Exercise 14.
+Exercise 13.
 Pen Practice

-1. In a new Flash document, try creating the following shape using the Pen tool and the use the fill tool to fill the shape afterward.
+- 1. In a new Flash document, try creating the following shape using the Pen tool and the use the fill tool to fill the shape afterward.
 The second example shows a hint on what types of anchor points to add.
-The anchor points on the top edges are both curved anchors points while the ones in the middle are non curved.

-2. Choose a suitable stoke colour and thickness before you draw the shape.
+The anchor points on the top edges are both curved anchors points while the ones in the middle are non curved. - 2.
+Choose a suitable stoke colour and thickness before you draw the shape.